Gizella Lutz

 Gizella Lutz was interviewed about her husband and their relation in 1989.
 She was asked whether she believed in Szálasi, to which she answered: "Of course I did, because the woman ought to believe in whom she loves."
-Contrary to her statement, Ferencné Szálasi made his role as husband less of a priority to fulfill his political responsibilities.
+Contrary to her statement, Ferenc Szálasi made his role as husband less of a priority to fulfill his political responsibilities.
+In 1991, she was featured in the documentary Itélettlenül (Without Verdict) by Tamás Almási, where she held up a photograph of Szálasi shaking hands with Hitler, and then spoke with tears in her eyes about what a "great man" her husband had been whose name she believed had been maligned.
+In the documentary she came across as very much an unrepentant believer in the Arrow Cross, saying that 50 years later she felt no guilt over Szálasi's actions.